nomad-cli/houston/README.md

 2. Right click and choose `Export 2 items…`.
 3. Choose the p12 format from the drop down and name it `cert.p12`.

-Now covert the p12 file to a pem file:
+Now convert the p12 file to a pem file:

     $ openssl pkcs12 -in cert.p12 -out apple_push_notification.pem -nodes -clcerts